Deathblow (comics): Fictional character biography

-Michael Cray left I.O. when he was diagnosed with a brain tumor.
-He wanted to atone himself for all the innocent men and women he had killed during his missions.
-He got his chance when he became involved with the Order of the Cross.
-Their adversary, the Black Angel, awoke a demonic entity bent on killing a young boy with miraculous abilities.
-It turned out that Cray's cancer was, in fact, a result of the Gen-Factor, giving him regenerative abilities.
-It would also give him the ability to manifest psionic shields to protect himself, but he could not control it and was not even aware it existed.
-Cray defeated the Black Angel with the help of Sister Mary, a former police officer turned nun, Gabrielle D'Angelo, his ex-wife who had become a vessel for the archangel Gabriel, and several of his Team 7 colleagues.
-After the death of the Black Angel, the young child restored the damage he had done by rewriting reality, but in the new reality, Gabrielle had died during their honeymoon.
+Michael Cray leaves International Operations after being diagnosed with a brain tumor, wanting to atone for the civilians he had killed during his missions.
+Michael becomes involved with the Order of the Cross and learns that his tumor was a result of the Gen-Factor, giving him regenerative abilities.
+Cray defeats the Order's adversary, Black Angel, with the help of his ex-wife Gabrielle D'Angelo, his ex-wife who had become a vessel for the archangel Gabriel, and several of his Team 7 colleagues.
+After the death of the Black Angel, the young child the entity had been targeting restores the damage he had done by rewriting reality.
+In the new reality, Gabrielle died during her and Michael's honeymoon.

-Michael spends time working for Rayna Masters, who ran a bodyguard agency called 'Executive Protection Services'.
-Cray then is involved in the Brothers in Arms incident, as Craven goes after all the surviving members of Team 7.
-Cray also deals with alien forces (the Daemonites), who are pursuing keys to an ancient warship.
-On a Team 7 mission long ago, Cray had actually found one of the keys sticking up out of the mud and took it as a 'souvenir'.

-Deathblow dies during the Fire From Heaven event, sacrificing himself in order to kill Damocles, the villain from that crossover.
+Deathblow dies during the Fire from Heaven event, sacrificing himself to kill Damocles.
 After the events of Captain Atom: Armageddon and the Worldstorm, Deathblow was revived and began starring in his own series, Deathblow (vol. 2), written by Brian Azzarello with art by Carlos D'Anda.

-During World's End, Deathblow is part of Stormwatch: Post Human Division leading missions on a post-apocalyptic Earth.
-It is also revealed that, despite being known as "powerless" in the Worldstorm continuity, his healing factor has evolved to a staggering level: because of his healing factor, he cannot die because his body keeps regenerating him, even after receiving wounds deep enough to shut down his biological functions.
-Jackson King suggested he could even regenerate "from a scrap of DNA."